jayudit/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback you got here.**\*\*

+Waiting to receive peer feedback!

 ## Part B. Act out the Interaction

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+The physical interaction with my device felt pretty natural and smooth.
+I acted out brushing my teeth for the full two minutes while flashing the respective lights as mentioned on the storyboard.
+One thing I did notice though, is that the light has to flash for long enough so the person doesn't miss the light.
+3 seconds might be too short because one might miss the flashing light.
+Therefore, the light must flash for at least 5 seconds.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+One idea that we came up with is adding a vibration motor to the device in order to give the user some kind of physical feedback along with the light feedback.
+This way, in case they miss the light feedback, they will still feel the vibration while holding the toothbrush.

 ## Part C. Prototype the device